Periprosthetic Distal Femur Fracture (Broken Bone Near a Knee Replacement)

 X-rays of distal femur fracture

-Figure 3: Sometimes the fracture can be hard to see on x-rays.
-The blue arrow points to a thin line on the side of the femur.
-This is the break.
-Other times it is easy to see that the bones are broken and not lined up anymore.
-This can be seen in the picture with the orange arrow.
+Figure 3: The blue arrow points to a thin line on the side of the thigh bone, which is the break.
+Other times, it's easy to see that the bones are broken and not lined up anymore, like in the picture with the orange arrow.

 A break in the bone between a total knee replacement and a hip replacement